About electric vehicles

 How did Green Energy Consumers Alliance choose the vehicles and dealers that are in the program?

 We focus on cars that are affordable to the middle class and have good to excellent ranges.
 We regularly send out invitations to many dealers in Massachusetts and Rhode Island.
 Those dealers that offer good prices and commit to providing good service to our referrals are chosen for the program.

 Many people have heard about the cars being sold by Tesla.
 In our view, Tesla is a very important carmaker.
 However, Tesla does not offer cars at discounts through programs like Drive Green.
-Furthermore, Tesla has a waiting list for the Model 3.
-Instead of waiting for a Tesla, we encourage you to consider the cars offered through Drive Green.
+In addition to considering a Tesla, we encourage you to consider the cars offered through Drive Green.

 How do I charge my car with wind power?

 Green up your home and car’s electricity with Green Energy Consumers Alliance here or while signing up for Drive Green.
 Then, you can rest easy knowing that the electricity you’re charging your car and powering your home with comes from local renewable energy.
 Learn more.

 No, we will run the program indefinitely.
 However, each dealer's deals are time-limited.
 See the enrollment form for details.

 Are there any legal disclaimers I should know about?